What is Cupping Therapy and Can It Help You?

 Therefore, if you are dealing with any of the above ailments, cupping therapy may be a treatment to try as an adjunct therapy.

 Cupping Therapy should be performed by a medical provider and should be utilized as part of your treatment plan.
-Cupping Therapy is not a cure by itself and works best in conjunction with physical therapy and exercise.
+This is not a cure by itself and works best in conjunction with physical therapy and exercise.
 It is an additional tool to help alleviate pain and increase mobility.